home-assistant/home-assistant.io/source/_integrations/meteoalarm.markdown

   - binary_sensor
 ---

 The `MeteoAlarm` platform allows one to watch for weather alerts in europe from [MeteoAlarm](https://www.meteoalarm.org) (EUMETNET).
-To use this binary sensor, you need the name of your country and the province name from  [MeteoAlarm](https://www.meteoalarm.org).
-Please note that you need to write the exact details from the website with capitals.
+To use this binary sensor, you need the name of your country and the province name from  [MeteoAlarm](https://feeds.meteoalarm.org).
+Please note that you need to write the exact country name (with hyphens) as at the end of the URL starting with: `https://feeds.meteoalarm.org/feeds/meteoalarm-legacy-atom-`.

 The binary sensor state shows if applicable the warning message.
 The details are available as attribute.